 Being a camp leader is an enriching international voluntary work experience.
 Kansainvälinen vapaaehtoistyö ry (KVT) organizes international voluntary work camps in different parts of Finland every summer.

 We will train all the camp leaders.
-The last training of this summer will be on 17 – 18 June.
 Camp leaders will not receive financial compensation but their travels to the camp and to camp leader training will be reimbursed.
 All volunteers will be provided with food and accommodation during the camp.

 Some of the campsites are accessible, and we recommend asking us directly for more information.